A Day in the Life of a Stage Manager: What to Expect

 Running the Show

 On performance nights, the stage manager oversees all backstage activities.
 They are responsible for calling cues for lights, sound, and scene changes, ensuring that the show runs according to the director's vision.
-The pressure is high during performances, requiring the stage manager to remain calm, focused, and ready to make quick decisions in response to unforeseen circumstances.
+A well‑programmed Theater Lighting Console can make cue‑calling smoother, but the stage manager must remain calm, focused, and ready to make quick decisions in response to unforeseen circumstances.

 Reading more: